House GOP hardliners block spending stopgap with shutdown looming

 House conservatives blocked a Republican bill to avoid a government shutdown, dealing House Speaker Kevin McCarthy another defeat with the clock ticking toward the midnight deadline on Saturday when federal agencies run out of money.

 The failure is the latest display of the dysfunction that has engulfed Congress in the days and weeks leading up to an increasingly inevitable government shutdown.
-House Republicans have been mired in internal battles over spending and political tactics that have put them at odds with Democrats and most Republicans in the Senate.
+House Republicans have been mired in internal battles over spending and political tactics that have put them at odds with Democrats and most Republicans in the Senate who are pursuing a bipartisan solution.

-The Senate is working on its own bipartisan bill to avert any shutdown, but still has procedural steps to get through and the chamber may not vote before a shutdown begins.
+The lack of unity has frustrated rank-and-file House Republicans like Steve Womack, R-Ark..
+"This is what we are supposed to do as a governing majority: we are supposed to lead," he said.

+There's a plan to try again on Saturday — but no details

+The talks come as the Senate prepares to vote Saturday on their own bipartisan bill that would fund government agencies through November 17.
+It includes $5 billion for disaster aid and $6 billion for assistance for Ukraine.

+McCarthy has ignored that bill and opposed pairing additional money for Ukraine on a stopgap bill, and argued Congress needed to address the situation at the southwest border.

-McCarthy ignored the Senate's proposal and chose to move ahead on a GOP-crafted measure funded agencies through October 31 and included border security provisions that were part of a Republican-passed bill.
-It also included a provision creating a bipartisan commission to study the national debt.
+However, his own GOP-crafted measure that would have funded agencies through October 31 and included border security provisions failed at the hands of a bloc of members who said they wouldn't approve any short-term bill.

-But going into the vote there were already a bloc of hardliners who said they wouldn't approve any short-term bill, many of them demanding that Congress complete action on all 12 spending bills.
 The vote was 198-232, with 21 GOP members voting against it.

 At a press conference before the vote McCarthy downplayed internal divisions and essentially dared fellow Republicans to follow through on their threat to block it.
 "Every member will have to go on record of where they stand.
 Are they willing to secure the border or do they side with President Biden on an open border and vote against a measure to keep government open?"